- About Us

 The decision to quit smoking is tremendously difficult.
 Even more arduous is following through with abstaining from cigarettes.
 People quit cigarettes to improve their health and their chances of a longer life.
 However, lawsuits allege that many have developed severe adverse health complications or died because of Chantix.
 Speak with an attorney at The Lake Law Firm today to discuss how a Chantix lawsuit may help you recover compensation for your injuries.

-In August 2022, the JPML received a motion to centralize Chantix cancer lawsuits into an MDL in the District of New Jersey.
-The motion noted that there are currently eight lawsuits filed that raise common questions of fact, primarily whether Pfizer’s Chantix drug products were adulterated or defective in that they contain the presence of n-nitroso-varenicline, a human carcinogen.
-Although Pfizer argued against the consolidation of Chantix cancer lawsuits, the Judicial Panel on Multidistrict Litigation has scheduled an oral hearing for December 1, 2022, to decide whether an MDL is appropriate for Chantix lawsuits.
+In August 2022, the JPML received a motion to centralize Chantix cancer lawsuits.
+The motion noted that there were eight lawsuits filed that raise common questions of fact, primarily whether Pfizer’s Chantix drug products were adulterated or defective in that they contain the presence of n-nitroso-varenicline, a human carcinogen.
+Although Pfizer argued against the consolidation of Chantix cancer lawsuits, the Judicial Panel on Multidistrict Litigation decided an MDL was appropriate for Chantix lawsuits.

 If the anti-smoking drug Chantix harmed you, you may qualify for a Chantix lawsuit that may help you recover compensation for: